 HF Fadeout Warning

-An SWS HF Fadeout Warning is issued by the SWS Duty Forecaster when increased solar flare activity, and shortwave fadeouts are expected.
+An ASWFC HF Fadeout Warning is issued by the ASWFC Duty Forecaster when increased solar flare activity, and shortwave fadeouts are expected.

 Polar Cap Absorption

 The ionosphere in polar regions can be badly affected by high energy solar protons following a strong solar flare.
 Very strong ionisation of the D-region leads to absorption of HF signals similar to an HF Fadeout.
 This is called a Polar Cap Absorption (PCA) event.
 PCAs can last for several days following a large solar flare in contrast to a low/mid latitude fadeout which generally lasts just an hour or two.
 This icon will turn red when a PCA is in progress.
 The number in dB indicates the strength of the PCA.
 It is in fact a measure of the reduction in the galactic HF background at 30 MHz measured by Australian Antarctic Division/ASWFC Riometers situated in Antarctica.

 Ionospheric conditions for a particular region, relative to average levels for the time of year and solar cycle, can be observed on a T-index Map.
 The T-index is an ionospheric index reflecting the level of ionospheric support for HF.
 The T-index map shows departures in real-time from the 'predicted monthly ionospheric conditions' or quiet background level of ionospheric support.
 Yellow or red regions indicate unusually depressed conditions, that is, depressed foF2s and hence MUFs, relative to those expected for the time of year and solar cycle.
 Times are in Universal Time (UT).